UHF CHANNEL USE IN AUSTRALIA

 Extend or release the aerial to its full length

-Once activated, leave the EPIRB on until told to switch it off by a SAR authority.
+Once activated, leave the EPIRB on until told to switch it off by an SAR authority.

-406 MHz beacons are much easier to locate as they are more accurate and also contain particular details about the owner.
+As of the 1st February 2009 the global search and rescue satellite system only operates on the distress frequency of 406 MHz.
+Registered beacons on this frequency are much easier to locate as they are more accurate and also contain particular details about the owner.
 Consequently false alerts can be resolved by a quick radio or telephone call.

 It is important to remember that once activated the response to your EPIRB signal by a search and rescue authority may be many hours, especially if you are in a remote location.